natounet21/TW-Creations/docs/articles/turboconnect-docs.md

 The name field is the username you want then you are also Authed NOTE : This cracked authentification if you use it your username will look like `[✖] name` but if you were Authing with ScratchAuth it would look like : `[✔] name`
 ## Rooms
-After authing or before you need to set your room before sending anything this what to send
+Before authing you need to set your room before sending anything this what to send
 ```json
 {